 Ordering your car

 Once you have chosen a car and are happy with the test drive, you are ready to place an order.
 This is a simple online process and will be done by the Motability specialist at your dealership.
-See what our customers think about the ordering process in our video clip below.
+See how our customers found the ordering process in our video clip below.

-To do this, you will need to bring with you:
+To place your order, you will need to bring with you:

 - Your driving licence if you wish to drive

 - Certificate of entitlement from either DWP or SPVA